jefdaj/ortholang-demo/templates/reference.md

 {% import "macros.jinja" as macros with context %}

 This is an auto-generated reference of every available module as of ShortCut 0.8.2.0, along with short examples of their use.
-If you don't find an example applicable to your use case, try the Examples tab.
+If you don't find something applicable to your use case, try the Examples tab.
 If it isn't there either, leave a comment about it! (bottom right)